-Fred Satow, a Director in our Restructuring and Insolvency team and Frank Ofonagoro, a Director in our Financial Advisory team look at what businesses need to do to optimise their operation as some come out of cold.
+Fred Satow, a Director in our Restructuring and Insolvency team and Frank Ofonagoro, a Managing Director in our Financial Advisory team look at what businesses need to do to optimise their operation as some come out of cold.

 Operational challenges and performing an options analysis

 Some of the operational challenges businesses will face include creating or developing existing business models, such as improving or establishing an online presence, or creating a completely new business, as is the case for Lloyds Bank – which is planning to enter into the residential property market as a landlord (where it will in effect be competing with its own buy to let borrower customers) – and Marks & Spencer which plans to convert part of its Marble Arch store into office space.

 Such changes to existing business models or development of new business models may impact positively on profitability and capital structure as well as working capital requirements.
 Equally, some elements of the business may have been rendered loss–making or no longer viable due to COVID-19.
 In these circumstances, management may need to conduct a review of the group’s portfolio of businesses and an options analysis to identify whether individual businesses fall into the ‘retain’, ‘divest’, ‘expand’ or ‘invest’ categories, as explained in more detail below.

 This review may lead to a decision to shed or wind down what are now deemed non-core businesses.
 And in turn this decision may lead to closing or eliminating those legal entities through which the non-core business is carried out – this is often called ‘corporate simplification’.

 This article provides guidance on some of the issues which arise in portfolio business reviews, options analysis, managed exits, wind downs or corporate simplification – eliminating a legal entity.